-- a.
-Cash the increase of 29.47% was basically attributable to the proceeds of working capital loans from Luzon Development Bank. - b.
-Current Trade and Other Receivables the increase of 6.06% was due to sales from Wellford Homes Malolos. - c.
-Prepayments and Other Current Assets the decrease of 26.45% was due to application of creditable withholding tax for the year's income tax due per Income Tax Return. - d.
-Financial Asset the increase of 300% was due to an additional investment in Waterfront Manila Premier Development, Inc. - e.
-Deferred Tax Assets the increase of 25.04% was due to the effects of CREATE a newly approved corporate income tax rate. - f.
-Other Noncurrent Assets the increase of 11.21% was due to additional security deposits on the renewal of lease and utility deposits. - g.
-Borrowings the increase of 37.60% was the result of loans availed from Luzon Development Bank for working capital. - h.
-Lease Liabilities the increase of 78.75% was due to the additional right-ofuse asset. - i.
-Customers' Deposits the increase of 66.41% was due to an increase in sales reservation fees. - j.
-Retention Payable and Refundable Bonds the increase of 10.52% pertains to the 10% retained payment of each progress billing of contractors to be paid until full completion of the contracts of all on-going project - k.
-Retirement Benefits Obligation the increase of 19.98% was due to an expense recognized based on actuarial valuation for 2020. - 1.
-Deferred Tax Liabilities the increase of 5.61% was due to the effects of CREATE a newly approved corporate income tax rate. - m.
-Remeasurement Gain on Retirement Benefits- the increase of 6.41% was due to an increase of amounts recognized in OCI for the year's actuarial valuation.
+a.
+Cash - the increase of 2186.89% was basically attributable to the proceeds of working capital loans from Luzon Development Bank, Qwick Financing Inc. and Philippine Bank of Communications and the net proceeds from the Stock Rights Offer.

+- b.
+Current Trade and Other Receivables the increase of 7.65% was due to sales from Wellford Homes Malolos. - c.
+Prepayments and Other Current Assets the decrease of 42.17% was due to application of creditable withholding tax for the year's income tax due per Income Tax Return. - d.
+Trade and other receivables (net of current portion) the decrease of 10% was due to write off of old accounts. - e.
+Advances to related parties the increase of 105.57% was due to interest charge based on the Promissory Note. - f.
+Property and equipment (net) the decrease of 7.16% was due to depreciation of fixed assets. - g.
+Deferred Tax Assets the decrease of 13.94% was due to the reversal of allowance on expected credit loss. - h.
+Other Noncurrent Assets the increase of 16.37% was due to additional security deposits on the renewal of lease and utility deposits. - i.
+Accounts payable and other liabilities the increase of 20.31% was due to additional security deposits on the renewal of lease and utility deposits - j.
+Deferred Gross Profit the increase of 7.64% was due to sales reported for the period which are not yet completed as at reporting date and to be realized thereafter, based on the percentage of completion of the real estate inventories sold - k.
+Lease Liabilities the decrease of 29.04% was due to the amortization recognized on the right-of-use-assets. - 1.
+Customers' Deposits the decrease of 22.41% was due to increase in reported sales from the reservations made in prior's year. - m.
+Retention Payable and Refundable Bonds the decrease of 8.76% was due to the payment of retention payable to contractors. - n.
+Retirement Benefits Obligation the decrease of 10.49% was due to decrease in present value of the retirement benefits obligation. - o.
+Deferred Tax Liabilities the decrease of 15.88% was due to the decrease of excess of financial realized gross profit over the taxable realized gross profit. - p.
+Capital stock the increase of 25.84% was due from the proceeds of stock rights offer. - q.
+Remeasurement Gain on Retirement Benefits- the increase of 111.66% was due to an increase of amounts recognized in OCI for the year's actuarial valuation.

-3. ANALYSIS OF PRIOR YEAR OPERATIONS AND FINANCIAL CONDITION:
+10. ANALYSIS OF PRIOR YEAR OPERATIONS AND FINANCIAL CONDITION: